 School Counseling Certificate Program

 Students must hold a master’s degree or doctoral degree in some education-related field plus have a minimum of 2 years of successful full-time teaching experience.
-Additional requirements include: personal interview, written statement of intent, criminal background check, letters of recommendation from professional school personnel, successful application to UT Arlington’s graduate school, and proficiency in both spoken and written English.
+Additional requirements include: personal interview, written statement of intent, criminal background check, letters of recommendation from professional school personnel, successful application to The University of Texas at Arlington’s graduate school, and proficiency in both spoken and written English.

 The program involves 15 graduate academic hours over four long semesters.
 Both the first and second semesters involve two evening courses each.
 The third and fourth semesters are the practicum semesters.
 During the practicum, candidates will work in schools under the direction of school counselors.
-A UT Arlington professor will supervise them.
+A UTA professor will supervise them.
 One evening course a week and Friday afternoon seminars will also be included in the practicum semesters.
-All of the counseling courses will be held on the UT Arlington campus.
+All of the counseling courses will be held on the UTA campus.

 GRE and Texas Teacher Certificate are not required.